noberk/Books-Which-I-Read/docs/How-to-Investing.md

 - the more financial skills you have, the more abundance you will have in your life.
 - the more a person seeks security, the less they can see of the opportunities that abound
 - You need a plan.

+- words
+- Listening what someone saying you can know who is rich or poor.
+- Words form thoughts, thoughts form realities, and realities become life.
+The primary difference between a rich person and a poor person is the words he or she uses.
+If you want to change a person's external reality, you need to first change that person's internal reality.
+That is done through changing, improving, or updating the words he or she uses.
+If you want to change person's lives, first change their words.
+The good news is that words are free.